Chapter 32

 There are more timber and mud-brick homes around here, but the brick veneereal plague is still rampant.
 Around town you see more and more faces you don't recognise as all of these people cotton on to the fact that they can have their cake and eat it.
 They are able to live here in this rural idyll, far from the tall buildings and leaden air of the big city and still make a decent living in this town with no traffic lights.

 This is no longer a Backwater.
 With the Information Age, you can as easily live here and work as in some inner city rabbit hutch.
 Even when telecommuting isn’t an option, many are choosing to trade economic wealth for health and happiness.
 A strange demographic has resulted.
-A lot of the original settlers' families are still around.
-They know only too well when they're on to a good thing.
-But now they've been joined by a younger, more cosmopolitan mob - people who have arrived here from all points of the compass, from all over the globe, drawn by some common vision of Eden Revisited.
+This is Gumbayngirr Land but it's become populated by various waves of invaders.
+A lot of the original European settlers' families who took their land are still around.
+And now these two groups have been joined by a younger, more cosmopolitan mob - people who have arrived here from all points of the compass, from all over the globe, drawn by some common vision of Eden Revisited.
 They call this "the Rainbow Region".
-Yet there is a sadness, a grief somehow permeating this landscape.
+But there is a sadness, a tangible grief permeating this landscape.

 GO FERAL! http://www.deh.gov.au/biodiversity/invasive/ferals/ WHERE ISSUES AREN"T SO CUT AND DRIED...